Can I get a mortgage with debt?

 - Building up your credit history with regular payments

-- Using a specialist lenders - while they generally charge a higher interest rate, they also tend to be more flexible on affordability assessments and credit histories
+- Using a specialist lender - while they generally charge a higher interest rate, they also tend to be more flexible on affordability assessments and credit histories

 Personal advice on getting a mortgage with credit card debt